 • Appropriate inventory to support the promotion must be available.
 Retailers have a tacit (and legal) responsibility to make sure that promoted products are in stock in all SKU variations.
 If a customer cannot find a promoted item, that customer is only more frustrated than she or he would have been without the promotion.

-Josh and Clay continue the point of view by defining and outlining key retail industry challenges for what they outline as the 10 Tenets of Effective Promotions:
+The point of view continues by defining and outlining key retail industry challenges for what they outline as the 10 Tenets of Effective Promotions:

 1. Clear Brand Positioning